ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/NOTES/Zen Desk Automation.md

 ## Summary
 1. Zendesk tickets assigned to CISO
 	1. Helpdesk Management to send tickets over to CISO (Help Desk Managent)
 		1. Who should keep the ticket on our side?
-Is it the person who assigns it to the
+Is it the person who assigns it to the ticket or does SA

 ## Notes
-*
+* *

 ## Action Items